 Add a dash of soy sauce and mix again.

 Add the egg

-Whisk the egg in a separate bowl and pour it into the pan.
-Don't mix until it's half cooked, this prevents the egg being "lost" in the stir fry.
-Mix quickly with some soy sauce and remove from the heat.
+Once the egg is half cooked, add a dash of soy sauce, mix quickly and then remove from the heat.
 The eggs will continue to cook in the residual heat from the other ingredients, taking it off the stove early prevents overcooked rubbery egg!

 I hope you enjoy this classic Okinawa style home cooked dish!Print

 Goya champuru (Okinawan bitter melon stir fry)

 How to make simple and refreshing Okinawan bitter melon stir fry (goya champuru) with firm tofu, thinly sliced pork belly and goya topped with bonito flakes.
 (Serves 2)